Poetry, Prose & Memoir

 A writer & poet who loves to creatively work her words onto the page.

-Having always written as a child Marianne went on to fulfil a life dream and complete an MLitt in Creative Writing at Stirling University in 2022.
-Here she concentrated on memoir writing and poetry.
-Her work has appeared in many anthologies and online.
-In 2024 she was invited to recite her work at The Scottish Story Telling Centre in Edinburgh and she was also selected to read in 2022 & 2024 at the Edinburgh International Book Festival as part of their communities projects.
-Selected as an emerging programmer for the Scottish Book Trust in 2022 she has gone on to facilitate Book Week Scotland events every year since.
+Having always written as a child, Marianne went on to fulfil her lifelong dream and completed an MLitt in Creative Writing at Stirling University in 2022.
+Here she concentrated on memoir writing & poetry.
+Her work has appeared in Firewords Press, Poetry Scotland, Amaranth Journal, various anthologies & online.
+In 2024 she was invited to recite her work at an event at The Scottish Story Telling Centre in Edinburgh and was also selected to read in 2022 & 2024 at the Edinburgh International Book Festival as part of their communities projects.
+Also as a previous emerging programmer for the Scottish Book Trust she has gone on to facilitate several Book Week Scotland events, in her local area.

 Fife Writes 2025 Anthology